Jbot29/springboard-exercises/capstone/README.md

 So the goal was to improve on average my daily HRV scores and to see if I can raise it.

-So how did I do.
+So how did I do?

 The moving average shows a slight uptick in the average.